-You can click the View as Array link to preview values for a particular variable in the tabular form:
+You can click the link to the right of the variable to preview its values in the tabular form:

 Note that Variables tab will appear each time you execute a cell, so if, by some reasons, you need to close it permanently, deselect the corresponding option in the project settings ( ).

 In addition to previewing values of the variables in the Variables tab, you can watch the values of the variable usages in the editor.
 Note that variable assignments are not shown.